icon_marketing_blogFinance_20x20.svg Personal finance | October 12, 2022 | Connor Peoples

 1. Get organized

-2. Enlist the right tools
+2. Use the right tools

-Still in school?
-Now’s the best time to start planning how to pay back your student loans.
-There are tools, like a student loan payment estimator, that can help you estimate your student loan payments.
 Additionally, if you want to set yourself up now for a faster paydown in the future, you can choose to make payments while in school.
-If you pay student loan interest, or even a small, fixed amount every month while in school, you may be able to lower your total loan cost, make your post-school payments more manageable, build your credit, and graduate with less debt.
+If you pay interest, or even a small, fixed amount every month while in school, you may be able to lower your total loan cost.
+This could help you graduate with less debt, build your credit, and make your post-school payments more manageable.

 3. Enroll in auto debit

-At Sallie Mae, for example, enrolling in auto debit may also qualify you for a 0.25 percentage point interest rate deduction on your eligible loan(s).footnote 1 By lowering your interest rate and making on-time payments each month, you will save money on your total loan cost, which could in result in your paying off your student loans faster.
+At Sallie Mae, enrolling in auto debit may qualify you for a 0.25 percentage point interest rate deduction on your eligible loan(s).footnote 1 By lowering your interest rate and making on-time payments each month, you will save money on your total loan cost, which could in result in your paying off your student loans faster.

 4. Make bi-weekly student loan payments

-Since many people get paid every other week, this effective repayment strategy lets customers fit their student loan payments into their biweekly budgets.
+Since many people get paid every other week, this repayment strategy lets customers fit their student loan payments into their biweekly budgets.

 On a typical monthly repayment schedule, a borrower makes 12 student loan payments per year.
 By making 26 payments (52 weeks in the year, divided by two) of half the required payment amount, a student could end up making 13 months’ worth of student loan payments over the same 12-month span.
 In addition, by paying your student loans bi-weekly, you may lower your principal amounts more frequently, which could lead to lower total interest being paid over the life of the loan.